 Partners for Payment Relief DE, LLC is the Class A Member of the Company.
 PPR Financial Holdings, LLC ("Holdings") is presently the sole owner of Partners for Payment Relief DE, LLC.
 Partners for Payment Relief DE, LLC, the Manager of the Company, is responsible for the management of the Company.
-The owners of Holdings are officers of the Company or serve in other capacities such as David Van Horn, as executive chairman of the board of directors of the Manager, and perform various roles for the Company with regards to operations, investor relations, business development and finance.
-There are presently 180 Class B Members of the Company, 932 Class C Members of the Company, 50 Class D Members of the Company and 22 Class E Members of the Company.
+The owners of Holdings are officers of the Company or serve in other capacities such as David Van Horn, as executive chairman of the board of directors of the Manager and perform various roles for the Company with regards to operations, investor relations, business development and finance.
+As of December 31, 2023, there are 70 Class B Members of the Company, 756 Class C Members of the Company, 34 Class D Members of the Company, 16 Class E Members of the Company, 170 Class F Members of the Company and 492 Class G Members of the Company.

 The purchasers of Class D Membership Interests in this Offering shall become Class D Members of the Company.
 The purchasers of Class F Membership Interests in this Offering shall become Class F Members of the Company.
 The purchasers of Class G Membership Interests in this Offering shall become Class G Members of the Company.
-The Class D Members, Class F Members and Class G Members shall have no right to participate in the management of the Company.
+Class D Members, Class F Members and Class G Members shall have no right to participate in the management of the Company.
 The Class D Members shall be entitled to receive an Operating Preferred Return of six percent (6%) per annum on their Capital Contributions, the Class F Members shall be entitled to receive an Operating Preferred Return of ten percent (10%) per annum on their Capital Contributions and the Class G Members shall be entitled to receive an Operating Preferred Return of twelve percent (12%) per annum on their Capital Contributions (the "Operating Preferred Return").
 Class D Members, Class F Members, and Class G Members are entitled to be paid their Operating Preferred Return on a monthly basis.
 In lieu of receiving monthly payments during the term of his or her investment, a Class D, Class F or Class G Member may elect to defer such payments.
 If a Class D, Class F or Class G Member elects to defer payments of the Operating Preferred Return, then the Company will defer payment of the Operating Preferred Return which shall accrue and earn its own Operating Preferred Return, or "compound" on a monthly basis based on the number of days it is outstanding each year divided by 365 in accordance with a compound schedule, samples of which are provided at Exhibit "E."